jess-olena/solar-bess-financial-model/README.md

 ---

 ## *** Overview ***
-This repository implements a financial feasibility model for a **1 MW utility-scale solar photovoltaic system paired with a 4-hour battery energy storage system (BESS)** located in **Western New York (NYISO Zone A)**.
+This repository implements a financial feasibility model for a **1 MW utility-scale solar photovoltaic system paired with a 4-hour battery energy storage system (BESS)** located in **Western New York (NYISO Zone A)** using available 2024 data.

 The purpose of the model is to:
 - Estimate **CAPEX**, **O&M**, and **battery replacement costs**